The

 complete kit of all the electronic parts shown is available,

-and the details of how to buy are shown right at the bottom
+and the details of how to buy are shown below.

-without soldering using 3A terminal strip or "Choccy Block."
+be constructed without soldering using 3A terminal strip or

-It's best to read right through the page first before starting
+"Choccy Block."
+It's best to read right through the page

 How To Build The Radio

-Here is a pdf electronic schematic diagram.
-If you're
+Here is the electronic schematic diagram.
+If you're familiar with

-familiar with electronics this will be helpful.
-If not, you
+electronics this will be helpful.
+If not, you can just look

-can just look at the pictures.
+at the pictures to build the kit.
 In addition to the parts

 provided in the picture you will need a screwdriver for the